• START HERE

 During the day, parents and caregivers can refer to the visual chart and remind kids to look at it for guidance.

-Gradually, the adult can fade out the reminders as kids learn to complete tasks and transition to new ones independently!
+Gradually, grown-ups can fade out reminders as kids learn to complete tasks and transition to new ones independently.

-• Interactive: Have a way to indicate when each step has been completed (eg, check mark, sticker, clothespin)
+• Make it interactive: Have a way to indicate when each step has been completed (eg, check mark, sticker, clothespin)

-Kids Daily Routine Chart translations in English, Chinese, and Korean
+Daily schedule for kids translations in English, Chinese, and Korean

-Since many of you are learning Chinese or Korean with your kids like my family, I’ve tried to translate common daily tasks below with the help of fluent friends.
+Since many of you are learning Chinese or Korean with your kids like my family, I’ve translated common daily tasks below with the help of fluent friends.

 • Daily Routine